PostHog/posthog.com/contents/blog/cheaper-analytics.md

 You can get instructions for this and other use cases in our [persons documentation](/docs/data/persons).

-## FAQs

-### Is this change sustainable?
+## Is this change sustainable?

 Yes!
 Here's why:

-* Out of all the major competitors we have, we believe we are by far the most efficient – we are 100% inbound, so we don't need to pay for an outbound sales team, and grow through word of mouth.
+* We're far efficient than any of our major competitors – we are 100% inbound, so we don't need to pay for an outbound sales team, and grow through word of mouth.

 * This pricing still reflects us making a positive margin on every event sold.
+We don't believe in loss leaders.

-* We suspect this will increase our word-of-mouth growth and increase our retention, so we are likely to make more revenue with this change, but at a lower margin.
+* We believe this will increase our word-of-mouth growth and improve our retention, so we'll likely to make more revenue with this change, but at a lower margin.

 * The majority of our customers use multiple products that we offer, so we wind up making a little money off a lot of products - our competitors are not as wide, so we believe long term we can undercut.

-### Will my bill go up if I continue to use person profiles?
+## Will my bill go up if I continue to use person profiles?

 * No. We've split the historical pricing between the base event cost and the person profiles cost.